biobakery/kneaddata/doc/UserManual.md

 + `seq_kneaddata.fastq`: Contains reads that were not identified as being human.
 + `seq_kneaddata.log`

 If you wanted to use BMTagger, suppose the BMTagger executable was located at `~/bin/bmtagger.sh`.
-Let's say you want your contaminant reads to be stored in a file called `seq_contams.out` in the folder `kneaddata_output`.
+Say you want your contaminant reads to be stored in a file called `seq_contams.out` in the folder `kneaddata_output`.
 You would then run

     ` $ kneaddata --input seq.fastq -db Homo_sapiens_db --bmtagger --bmtagger-path ~/bin/bmtagger.sh --output-prefix seq_output --output kneaddata_output `

-Let's say that, instead of outputting your contaminant reads in a separate file, you just want a "cleaned" FASTQ file that contains no contaminant reads.
+Say that, instead of outputting your contaminant reads in a separate file, you just want a "cleaned" FASTQ file that contains no contaminant reads.
 If you execute

     ` $ kneaddata --input seq.fastq -db Homo_sapiens_db --bmtagger --bmtagger-path ~/bin/bmtagger.sh --output kneaddata_output`